RadhaGulhane13/Portfolio/content/projects/MetadataObjectStorage.md

 showInProjects: true
 ---

-Object storage data stuctures widely used in Databases and File Systems.
+Object storage data stuctures widely used in File Systems and Databases (example, MongoDB indexes use a B-tree, SQL uses B+tree as a object stoarge).
 This project includes implemented B, B+ tree and B-episilon tree.